Ahsome/NIMA-Notes/Med Notes/Diseases/MSK/Arthritis/Rheumatoid Arthritis.md

 ---

 # Complications
-1. Cervical subluxation: It is a possible life-threatening spinal cord compression occuring at the atlantoaxial joint ^7c1724
+1. Cervical subluxation: It is a possible life-threatening spinal cord compression occuring at the [[Glossary#^8e8608|Atlantoaxial joint]].
+It may require surgery, and DMARD therapy.
+See [[#Cervical subluxation management:]] ^7c1724

 ---